Sardine vs Tuna - Health impact and Nutrition Comparison

 Few studies suggest that consuming essential fatty acids may reduce the chance of getting cancer.
 As we know, fat from both sources contain 20–25 percent saturated fatty acids, the fat-soluble vitamins A and D, and omega–3 fatty acids, which are important components of cell membranes and appear to have anti-inflammatory effects as well as inhibiting the growth of colon, breast, and prostate cancers in vitro.
 (9)

-Tuna and sardine have anti-inflammatory properties due to their omega-3 content, which may contribute to their preventive activities against atherosclerosis, plaque rupture, and cardiovascular mortality.
+Tuna and sardine have anti-inflammatory properties due to their omega-3 content, contributing to their preventive activities against atherosclerosis, plaque rupture, and cardiovascular mortality.
 (1)

-Regulation of pro-inflammatory prostaglandins and hydroxyeicosatetraenoic acid synthesis via the cyclooxygenase and lipoxygenase pathways via fatty acids has a significant role in inflammation, proliferation, and angiogenesis, all of which are essential drivers in cancer progression.
+Regulation of pro-inflammatory prostaglandins and hydroxyeicosatetraenoic acid synthesis via the cyclooxygenase and lipoxygenase pathways via fatty acids has a significant role in inflammation, proliferation, and angiogenesis of which are essential drivers in cancer progression.
 (10)

 Sardine, a tiny fish that may be eaten with the bones, is a good source of calcium, even if calcium from bone may be difficult to absorb.
 (11)